MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 + Azure Application Gateway is a web traffic (OSI layer 7) load balancer that enables you to manage traffic to your web applications.
 + The Application Gateway Standard tier offers all the L7 functionality, including load balancing, The WAF tier adds a firewall to check for malicious traffic.
 + An Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.

-### Review
-In this lab, you have completed:
-+ Use a template to provision an infrastructure.
-+ Configure an Azure Load Balancer.
-+ Configure an Azure Application Gateway.

 ### You have successfully completed the lab